JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: Optimal Partitioning

 \subsubsection{Indexing To Find Maximum Variance}

-Now, we describe the core index $\maxVar$ that we use in all our partitioning algorithms for any dimension $d\geq 1$.
+We describe the core index $\maxVar$ that we use in all our partitioning algorithms for any dimension $d\geq 1$.
+All the details and technical proofs will be shown in Appendix~\ref{sec:updateVar}.
 The exact description of the index depends on the type of aggregation queries we focus on.